Steve Owens (American football)

 Loren Everett "Steve" Owens (born December 9, 1947) is an American former professional football player who was a running back for five seasons with the Detroit Lions of the National Football League (NFL).
 He played college football for the Oklahoma Sooners, winning the Heisman Trophy and earning All-American honors in 1969.
 He was selected in the first round (19th overall) of the 1970 NFL draft by the Lions, and became the first Lion to rush for over a 1,000 yards in a season.

 Early life

 Born in Gore, Oklahoma, Owens was raised in Miami, Oklahoma.
 He attended Miami High School, where he was a standout high school football player for the Miami Wardogs.
 He is in the Miami Wardogs Hall of Fame.
-There is a sculpture of him by the Wardogs football field.
+There is a sculpture of him by the Wardogs football field, and the main east-west road connecting downtown Miami and Interstate 44 is named for Owens.

 College career

 Owens played college football for the University of Oklahoma in Norman from 1967 to 1969.
 As a senior in 1969, he was recognized as a consensus first-team All-American, and became the second Oklahoma Sooner to win the Heisman Trophy (after Billy Vessels, and preceding Sam Bradford, Jason White, Billy Sims, Baker Mayfield and Kyler Murray).
 He was the Sooners' all-time scorer with 57 touchdowns until DeMarco Murray beat his record in 2010, and retains the third highest Sooners career rushing total with 4,041 yards.

 Owens holds the distinction of executing touchdowns on the first three forward passes of his NCAA career.
 He also established the career rushing record of 3,867 yards that stood for two years until Ed Marinaro broke it in 1971.
 His 1967–1969 career points per game record were the following season by Arkansas' Bill Burnett.

 In 2006, the university erected a bronze statue of Owens on its campus in Heisman Park, commemorating his 1969 award.
 He was also a member of Kappa Sigma fraternity at OU.